Brassiceae . . . . Cabbage family ("Crucifers")

 Barbarea intermedia . . .
 Intermediate-flowered Winter-cress

-American Winter-cress (B. verna) is similar but with fruits >4 cm, and petals > 5.6 mm, scattered in BI, decreasing to N
+Similar to above, but fruits >4 cm, and petals >5.6 mm, scattered in BI, decreasing to N

 Barbarea vulgaris . . .
 Winter-cress